Clair Obscur: Expedition 33: Gameplay

 The game features six playable characters, with each having unique skill trees, weapons and gameplay mechanics.
 The mage Lune's Skills generate elemental "Stains", which can be spent to enhance her Skills.
-The fencer Maelle switches between Stances which alter her Skills, damage and defense.
+The fencer Maelle switches between Stances, which alter her Skills, damage and defense.
 The scythe-wielding warrior Sciel can use a set of magical cards to apply and stack "Foretell" to enemies, and then consume them to inflict maximum damage on enemies.
 Gustave and Verso deal more damage to enemies the more they attack them.
-Verso, in particular, gains "Perfection" ranks upon landing hits, and has increased damage output when he reaches a high Perfection rank.
+Gustave, in particular, gains charge based on the amount of attacks he's done, which can be expelled, doing increased damage depending on the number of charges.
+Verso, on the other hand, gains "Perfection" ranks upon landing hits, parries, and how little he gets damaged; which will increase his damage output the higher his Perfection rank becomes.
 The Gestral Monoco can transform into enemies and use their abilities against them.
 Some of his abilities are further enhanced by his "Bestial Wheel", which spins whenever Monoco uses his abilities.
 When the party is not exploring or fighting enemies, they can rest at a camp.
-Assuming control of Verso, players can converse with other members of Expedition 33 and raise their relationship levels, unlocking new cinematics, skills and quests.
+While playing as Verso, players can converse with other members of Expedition 33 and raise their relationship levels, unlocking new cinematics, skills and quests.

-Combat encounters reward experience points, currency and upgrades.
-Each time a character levels up, they will gain three attribute points, which can be spent on increasing five core character stats: Vitality (maximum health), Might (attack power), Agility (frequency of attack), Defense (damage reduction), and Luck (critical rate).
+Combat encounters reward experience points, currency, and upgrades.
+Each time a character levels up, they gain three attribute points, which can be spent on increasing five core character stats: Vitality (maximum health), Might (attack power), Agility (frequency of attack), Defense (damage reduction), and Luck (critical rate).
 The abilities of the Expeditioners are further customized with equipable "Pictos" which add a variety of perks and further improve a character's stats.
+There are a total of 210 unique Pictos items.
 Each character can equip three Pictos at a time.
-Players can master the use of Pictos after using it in combat four times, unlocking its passive bonuses (known as Luminas) for other Expeditioners to use.
+Players can 'master' the use of Pictos after using it in combat four times, unlocking its passive bonuses (known as Luminas) for other Expeditioners to use.
 Each character also has Lumina Points, which dictate how many Luminas they can equip at a time.
 As players level up, their maximum Lumina Points will increase, and players can also find additional Lumina Points as collectibles during exploration.
 As players explore, they will also collect "Chroma Catalysts", which can be used to upgrade weapons to higher levels at the camp.
 Higher-level weapons deal more base damage to enemies and offer additional gameplay perks.